But with my analysis of masculinity, it becomes clear that all three dickheads of male oppression are on view in parts of nerd culture.

 Whoa, that got heady.
 With all these sticks being swung, we need a carrot to keep us going.

-the face of the girl just behind Cat Woman.
+This photo by Poitr Konieczny illustrates the consolation prize.
+Fun, isn't it?
+Until you see the face of the girl just behind Cat Woman. |

 The consolation prize is easy to identify.
 This third pivot on the oppressor dickhead triad makes sure that men want to be men.
 Men alienate ourselves from our communities in order to protect ourselves from the hierarchy of violence, so community where we can find it is one heck of a consolation prize.
 The community available at Comiccon, combined with the availability of fictional and cosplay sex targets, and awesome toys and entertainment create a wonderful carrot to keep young white men from liberation.